Marble Palace Kolkata

 What to see

-There is a zoo which was indeed the first zoo model in the country that inhibits some deers, other small animals and birds like hornbills, peacocks, cranes, and pelicans.
-Stucco work and grand portico could be seen on the ground and first floor.
-The exquisite paintings of Sir Joshua Reynolds that describes the strength of infant Hercules killing the serpent and painting of Ruben that describes the marriage of martyrdom of St. Sebastian and St. Catherine.
+There is a zoo that was indeed the first zoo model in the country that inhibits some deer, other small animals, and birds like hornbills, peacocks, cranes, and pelicans.
+Stucco work and a grand portico could be seen on the ground and first floor.
+The exquisite paintings of Sir Joshua Reynolds describe the strength of infant Hercules killing the serpent and the painting of Ruben that describes the marriage of martyrdom of St. Sebastian and St. Catherine.
 Apart from these, other things present in the palace are:

 - Western sculptures and statues